NieuwlandGeo/SLDReader/docs/api.md

 ### getStyle

-get style, if name is undefined it returns default style. null is no style found
+get style from array layer.styles, if name is undefined it returns default style. null is no style found

 **Parameters**